advancedresearch/advancedresearch.github.io/blog/2021-01-18-platos-cave-found-in-mathematics.md

 must satisfy a weaker criteria of consistency than for more narrow mathematical languages.
 This broadest sense possible, that we know of, is using the core axiom of [Path Semantics](https://github.com/advancedresearch/path_semantics), with arbitrary levels of weakened order.

+### Who are affected by this illusion?

+People who study mathematics, usually limit themselves to a particular area.
+This is because acheiving mastery in all areas is practically impossible.
+Mathematics has grown too big for a single person to know everything.

+Any phenomena we know of, even in pure mathematics, can be studied using modelling.
+It means that for every field of mathematics, some mathematical language is usually constructed to model the phenomena.

+This illusion affects all people who model anything, whatever they are studying.
+This is because the illusion is built-in to the very construction of mathematical languages.

+Intuitively, most people understand that the model is not the same as reality.
+However, we are not talking about reality here.
+Our argument is based on mathematics, not meta-physics.

+The key to understand this, is that the reason any model is an illusion, can be made without any appeal to a higher reality, in the sense of non-mathematical reality.
+Or, to put it this way: Even if mathematics *was* reality, Plato's cave would apply.